j3rk0/blind-mailAI/README.md

 1) from command line cd into lib and run get_lm_corpus.sh this will get you 200 mb of data from paisa italian corpus in data/lm/corpus.txt
 2) cd into lib/lm and run get_kenlm.sh to get kenlm executables
-3) run build_lm.sh this will generate a lm model in models/lm/lm.arpa
+3) run notebooks/asr/build_lm.sh this will generate a lm model in models/lm/lm.arpa
 4) run build_asr_with_lm notebook to generate a model in models/wav2vec2LM
-5) if you run infer_asr you get the result of asr with lm. you can safely delete models/lm and models/wav2vec2. you can also safely delete data/hfdata folder
+5) if you run notebooks/asr/infer_asr you get the result of asr with lm. you can safely delete models/lm and models/wav2vec2. you can also safely delete data/hfdata folder

 #### Tokens and Intent Classification

-1) run train_token_clf notebook to train token classifier. this will get you a model/bert4token and model/berttokenizer folders with pytorch models
+1) run notebooks/bert/train_token_clf.py notebook to train token classifier. this will get you a model/bert4token and model/berttokenizer folders with pytorch models
-2) run train_seq_clf notebook to train intent classificator. this will get you a model/bert4sequence folder with the pytorch model
+2) run notebooks/bert/train_seq_clf.py notebook to train intent classificator. this will get you a model/bert4sequence folder with the pytorch model
 3) now you can safely delete data/dataset.csv